George Chomakov

-George Chomakav is a former footballer who played in the NISA for Detroit City FC and co-founder of Liquid Football, an MWPL club in Michigan.
+George Chomakav (born 19 November 1990) is a former footballer who played in the NISA for Detroit City FC and co-founder of Liquid Football, an MWPL club in Michigan.

 Early life and playing career

 Chomakav grew up in Bulgaria and moved to the United States when he was 12 and played for Madison Heights Lamphere High School.
 After high school, Chomakov received a scholarship to play soccer at Macomb Community College, but was only there for a year before the school dropped the team.
 Chomakov then played soccer collegiately at Schoolcraft College.

 Senior career

 After college, Chomakov played for both Michigan Stars and Detroit City FC before retiring in 2021.
 He now owns a gym apparel brand named Champion Grind.